What is cervicitis?

 - Your opinion or preference

-Treatment is aimed at reducing symptoms and preventing spread of infection and may include:
+Treatment is aimed at reducing symptoms and preventing spread of infection.
+Treatment may include:

 - Antibiotics (to kill infecting organisms)